ricardocannizzaro/ricardocannizzaro.github.io/_pages/about.md

 I am a 3rd-year DPhil (PhD) student at the [Cognitive Robotics Group](https://ori.ox.ac.uk/labs/cognitive-robotics-group) of the [Oxford Robotics Institute](https://ori.ox.ac.uk), [University of Oxford Department of Engineering Science](https://eng.ox.ac.uk), supervised by [Dr Lars Kunze](https://scholar.google.com/citations?user=TLC0azYAAAAJ&hl=en).
 My DPhil is funded by the [Australian Defence Science and Technology Group (DSTG)](https://www.dst.defence.gov.au).
 I have 8+ years of building software and hardware systems that perceive, understand and make decisions autonomously in complex real-world applications.

 <!-- Mission Statement / Purpose -->
-I am interested in formal knowledge representation and semantic reasoning methods; probabilistic planning and decision-making methods; and situated task intelligence for the robust and assured autonomy of mobile robot systems in complex real-world applications.
+I am researching probabilistic generative causal models to encode formal representations of robot knowledge and world uncertainties, built from domain expertise and learned from data, for robot sensors, actuators, tasks, and decision-making processes.
+I am investigating the use of causal Bayesian inference for prediction, planning and decision-making, and causal explanations for robots operating in challenging complex, uncertain, and partially-observable real-world environments.

+I am exploring the benefits of applying these models and inference methods to achieve the autonomy assurance for robots undertaking tasks in manipulation, assistive robotics, and mine survey applications.

 I am passionate about STEM education, outreach and diversity.

 **I am seeking PhD internship roles in causal AI/ML.**